Tummy Tuck (Abdominoplasty)

 Which technique of abdominoplasty is best for me?

 There are two main types of abdominoplasty techniques.
 The main differences are the pattern of skin and fat excision, and the direction of tension placed on the final closure of the wound.
 The Pitanguy abdominoplasty removes more skin and fat in the midline than closer to the waist, and closes mostly in a top to bottom fashion.
 The Lockwood abdominoplasty removes a more even distribution of skin and fat across the width of the abdomen and closes with tension from the waist towards the midline.
 The distribution of your fat, and to some extent preference, will determine which technique is better for you.
+When you come for your consultation to discuss having a tummy tuck in Sydney, your Specialist Plastic Surgeon will discuss your options.

 Very occasionally, a mini-abdominoplasty will be recommended.
 This is appropriate for patients with only lower abdominal (below the belly button) skin, fat and muscle laxity.
 The trade off for a slightly shorter scar, operating time and recovery is that the operation does not go above the belly button, so any laxity or stretch there is not repaired.